davidtheclark/react-aria-modal/README.md

 If `true`, the modal dialog's [focus trap](https://github.com/davidtheclark/focus-trap) will be paused.
 You'll want to use this prop if you have another nested focus trap *inside* the modal.

+### focusTrapOptions

+Type: `object`

+Customize properties of the `focusTrapOptions` prop that is passed to the modal dialog's [focus trap](https://github.com/davidtheclark/focus-trap).
+For example, you can use this prop if you need better control of where focus is returned.

 ### scrollDisabled

 Type: `boolean`, Default: `true`